nxskok/pasias/docs/10-analysis-of-variance.md

 ## 6 PG-13 R      0.273
 ```

-The logic of `map2_dbl` is
-"for each of the things in `first`, and each of the things in `second`, taken in parallel, call the function `comp2` with those two inputs in that order, always with data frame `movies`".
-The `.x`
-and `.y` play the role of the `.` that we usually have
-inside a map, but now we're "mapping" over two things rather than
-just one, so that they cannot both be called `.`.

 One more thing: we're doing 6 tests at once here, so we're giving
 ourselves 6 chances to reject a null (all medians equal) that might